 It’s how the “modern web” gets built.
 It’s the FUTURE™!

 Well, we agree!
 Unfortunately what the Jamstack giveth, the Jamstack taketh away.
 Now we have new wads of spaghetti code, byzantine solutions, and questionable practices often promoted by much larger engineering teams than any of us will ever be on.
 It’s getting nuts out there.

 So we’re here to humbly suggest an alternate path.
 The Dreamstack, if you will.
 DREAM stands for Delightful Ruby Expressing APIs & Markup.
 Ruby is the greatest programming language ever devised for typical web development.
 From there we methodically employ time-tested techniques which effectively capitalize on evergreen browser technology.
 Shall we go on?

 Whitefusion.
 Of the web, for the web, since 1997.
 And now here for you.

 Sins of the “Modern” Web

 It wasn’t your fault.
 You thought you were making the right call.
 “Use React!
 Everybody is now!”
 And so you did.
 “You should switch to TypeScript!”
 So you did.
-“Write all your CSS in JS!”
+“Ditch append-only stylesheets and use Atomic CSS!”
 So you did.
-You loaded up all the latest hotness and spent hours / days / weeks yak shaving and retooling like a dutiful web developer in a heroic attempt to arrive at that mythical promised land where everything is componentized and chunked and isomorphic and strongly-typed and grand.
+You loaded up all the latest hotness and spent hours / days / weeks yak shaving and retooling like a dutiful web developer in a heroic attempt to arrive at that mythical promised land where everything is componentized and isomorphic and strongly-typed and grand.